Karan Johar's mother undergoes two 'massive surgeries', discharged from hospital | Entertainment

 - India

-Filmmaker Karan Johar on Monday revealed that his mother, Hiroo Johar, underwent two surgeries -- spinal fusion and right knee replacement -- in the last eighth months.
+Filmmaker Karan Johar on Monday revealed that his mother, Hiroo Johar, underwent two surgeries -- spinal fusion and right knee replacement -- in the last eight months.

 Karan Johar posted a video on Instagram, in which his mother was seen sitting on a wheelchair and set to be discharged from Lilavati Hospital, here.